A San Diego Wrongful Termination Lawyer with Over 40 Years of Experience

 Our law firm also advises employers about managing their risk of wrongful termination liability through careful examination of particular performance or discipline problems and thorough documentation of the reasons for dismissal.

-To learn more about our experience with wrongful termination claims and the most effective ways of resolving or preventing them, contact the San Diego County office of Warren Paul Beck, Attorney at Law.
+To learn more about our experience with wrongful termination claims and the most effective ways of resolving or preventing them, contact the San Diego County office of Warren Paul Beck, Attorney at Law, online or by calling 619-573-4683.
+Your consultation is free.